-To this end the Dialogue on Water, Food and Environment is proposed as a process to be carried out with the following three main blocks of activities (figure 1), plus a communications program: The lack of agreement on socially desirable solutions affects the poor and vulnerable groups in society, particularly in the South that are hit first and hardest by growing water insecurity.
+To this end the Dialogue on Water, Food and Environment is proposed as a process to be carried out with the following three main blocks of activities (figure 1), plus a communications programme:

-A true cross-sectoral dialogue process among the stakeholders, primarily at national and local levels, that is open, clear, transparent and inclusive.
+1. A true cross-sectoral dialogue process among the stakeholders, primarily at national and local levels, that is open, clear, transparent, inclusive and solution-oriented.
 A large number of national-level dialogues or roundtables would form the heart of the dialogue.
-River-basin and local-level dialogues would complement these to exchange information and address issues affecting users directly.
-Special efforts would be made to connect to the local level, where the key challenge is to involve the real water users- the man or the woman "at the pump."
+River-basin and locallevel dialogues would complement these to exchange information and